When reading about real estate marketing on social media, you might get the impression that it’s the end all be all.

 As a general rule, you should not do real estate marketing on social media when you build your whole business on it and don’t own the relationship between you and your potential clients, and when you only bet on the organic reach of the platform.

-When you use social media as your main marketing channel to build your real estate business, you make a risky bet.
+Using social media as your primary marketing channel to build your real estate business, you make a risky bet.

-Because when you create content on social media, you are their product, they are in control.
+Because when you create content on social media, you are their product, and they are in control.

 They can shut you down at a moment’s notice or reduce your organic reach with time, depending on the age of the platform.

-The declining organic reach for social media posts is a thing.
-This is the next reason.
+The declining organic reach for social media posts is for the following reason.

 I already analyzed this situation in my article about which social media platform is best for real estate.

-There is this general rule of thumb: the newer a social media platform is on the market, the better the organic reach of your normal posts will be.
+There is this general rule of thumb: the newer a social media platform is on the market, the better the organic reach of your usual posts will be.

-The older and more established it is, the more you will lose on organic reach for the posts you publish.
+The older and more established it is, the more you will lose on organic reach for your published posts.

-The reason for this is usually that with time, the platform will implement some sort of advertising options and has to reduce the organic reach to motivate advertisers to use the platform to better reach potential clients.
+The reason is that with time, the platform will implement some advertising options and has to reduce the organic reach to motivate advertisers to use the platform to reach potential clients better.

-In this article, I created a list of different social media platforms and ordered them according to their age and their organic reach loss based on reports and statistics.
+In this article, I created a list of social media platforms and ordered them according to age and organic reach loss based on reports and statistics.